TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/PasswordHashing/Index.rst

 `phpass`_ phpass is a portable public domain password hashing framework for use in PHP applications since 2005.
 The implementation should work on almost all PHP builds.
 Options:

-* hash_count: The default log2 number of iterations for password stretching.
+* hash_count: The default log2 number of iterations (time cost) for password stretching.
 Defaults to 14.

 .. index:: Password hashing;